 To alleviate discrimination against women, companies need to have policies in place to reflect gender parity.
 HR professionals should be working with leadership teams to identify female talent showing promise in all areas of the organization, and encouraging their leaders to track their career paths and accomplishments.

-Women discrimination in the workplace
+Discrimination of women in the workplace

 Discrimination against female leaders